marco-m/concourse-ci-formula/README.md

 See as an example tests/pipeline-s3.yml for how to refer to S3.
 ```

+NOTE In case you shut down the VM after the first `vagrant up`, you need to issue this command,
+which sets the root path for the Concourse secrets:

+vault secrets enable -path=/concourse kv

 ## Changing credentials or adding S3 buckets

 Edit accordingly the files under `saltstack/pillar` and re-apply the salt state by running from the host: